nf-core/tumourevo/docs/usage.md

 ### Full samplesheet

-/_The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.
+The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 10 columns to match those defined in the table below.
-_/

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use the parameter `--input` to specify its location.
-It has to be a comma-separated file with at least 5 columns, and a header row as shown in the examples below.

 It is recommended to use the absolute path of the files, but a relative path should also work.